Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 # Introduction

-In each dimension the loaded chunks are stored in a [`Long2ObjectOpenHashmap`](https://github.com/karussell/fastutil/blob/master/src/it/unimi/dsi/fastutil/longs/Long2ObjectOpenHashMap.java).
+In each dimension the loaded chunks are stored in a [`Long2ObjectOpenHashmap`, from fast-utils version 7.1.0](../../resources/Long2ObjectOpenHashmap.java).

 In carpet mod one can print out the chunk hashmap using the command `/loadedChunks dump`.
 The command creates an excel file in the server folder, which looks like this